Mary Augusta Wakefield: Festivals

 Wakefield started several choirs in villages around Kendal, near her family home.
 In 1885, with her sister Agnes, she brought the choirs together for an outdoor festival to raise money for her local parish church St Thomas', Crosscrake, which had been built with support from her father.
 In addition to raising money for the church, Wakefield wanted to encourage local, amateur music and make music more important in English life.

 Legacy

 Her festival continues today as the Mary Wakefield Westmorland Festival, and has inspired similar music festivals in other English towns.
+The festival took place biennially for many years, with the 2025 event taking place in Kendal Town Hall and the local leisure centre.
+It was announced in 2025 that there would be a festival in 2026 and that venues would include St Thomas' Church, Crosscrake and St Thomas' Church, Kendal.

 When Wakefield died in 1910, the Association of Musical Competition Festivals created a Mary Wakefield medal to be awarded at English music festivals.
 The medal included an image of Wakefield and Martin Luther's quotation "Music is a fair and glorious gift from God."
+The medal has been awarded between 1999 and 2014 for "best performance by a mixed choir" at the Peterborough Music Festival and in 2004 at the Leith Hill Music Festival.

+Musicologist Rosa Newmarch published Mary Wakefield: a Memoir (1912, Kendal: Atkinson & Pollitt).

 In 2003, a plaque was erected at Wakefield Bank House, Stricklandgate, Kendal, to celebrate the 150th anniversary of Wakefield's birth and commemorate her pioneering work developing English music festivals.